 Gaby Rodgers plays the mysterious Lily/ Gabrielle (pictured below with Albert Dekker), one of the most duplicitous, disturbing and destructive of femme fatales to be found in film noir.

-Fans of the great, scene-stealing character Jack Elam will be pleased to also find him in the cast, playing a hoodlum (pictured below with Jack Lambert).
+Fans of the great, scene-stealing character actor Jack Elam will be pleased to also find him in the cast, playing a hoodlum (pictured below with Jack Lambert).
 Elam is credited with originating the five-line summation of an actor’s career: Who is Jack Elam?
 Get me Jack Elam.
 I want a Jack Elam type.
 I want a younger Jack Elam.
 Who is Jack Elam?

 Shooting on Kiss Me Deadly was completed in just three weeks.
 The film was an independent production released through United Artists.
 It made a profit at the box office but received scant attention from US film critics of the time.
 However, in France it was embraced by the burgeoning New Wave.
 Francois Truffaut called it ‘the cinema event of 1955’.
 He wrote in Cahiers du Cinema: